georgeeng/Connect_4/readme.md

 **How to build Connect 4 in JavaScript: A Tutorial --- by George Eng**

+In the first part of this tutorial, I will go over how to make a simple game of Connect 4, and running it in node.
+Secondly, I will go over how implement an AI in this game to play with you!

 In order to build our connect 4 game, we will first need to write some functions to create the engine of the game.

 **Prerequisites for Building Connect 4 Engine**